medibloc/panacea-core/.gitbook/1-users/3-data-exchange/1-consume-data.md

 ```

 Please note that the returned secret key is also encrypted, so that only the specific data consumers can decrypt the key using his/her chain account private key.
-Nevertheless, we highly recommend you to communicate with oracles who provides an HTTPS endpoint with SSL/TLS encryption.
+Nevertheless, we highly recommend you to communicate with oracles who provide an HTTPS endpoint with SSL/TLS encryption.

 Using the encrypted secret key that you obtained from the oracle, you can decrypt data by the following CLI.
 ```bash